-In this new Clubhouse Conversations series video, interviewer Lawrence Sher, ASC talks to executive producer-director M. Night Shyamalan and cinematographer Mike Gioulakis about their collaboration on the haunting Apple TV+ series.
+In this Clubhouse Conversations episode, interviewer Lawrence Sher, ASC talks to executive producer-director M. Night Shyamalan and cinematographer Mike Gioulakis about their collaboration on the haunting Apple TV+ series.

 In Servant, a bereaved young couple, Sean and Dorothy Turner (played by Toby Kebbell and Lauren Ambrose), hire a mysterious nanny, Leanne (Nell Tiger Free) to sit for their baby boy — which is actually a doll that has taken the place of their recently deceased son, Jericho.
 Suspense ensues as tensions and suspicions mount.

-Shyamalan built his career as a writer-director on depicting relatable people in unsettling situations.
+Shyamalan (above, with actor Rupert Grint while shooting the premiere episode) built his career as a writer-director on depicting relatable people in unsettling situations.
 As a student at NYU, the filmmaker made his first feature, Praying with Anger (1992).
 After gaining attention with his follow-up, Wide Awake, he wrote and directed the paranormal drama The Sixth Sense — which earned six Academy Award nominations, including Best Picture Screenplay and Director.
 He followed this success with the films Unbreakable, Signs, Lady in the Water and The Village.
 Most recently, Shyamalan directed the features Split and Glass — sequels to Unbreakable — and two episodes of Servant.

 Servant was photographed using Arri Alexa LF cameras (4.5K, open gate, ArriRaw) and Panavision Primo 70 lenses.
 Dailies and finishing work was done at Technicolor.
 Supervising digital colorist Michael Hatzer previously worked with Gioulakis on Split, Glass and Us.